demisto/content-docs/content-repo/extra-docs/articles/aws-auth-guide.md

 ### Prerequisites

-*   You need to attach an instance profile with the required permissions to the Cortex XSOAR server or engine that is running on your AWS environment.
-*   Instance profile requires minimum permission: _sts:AssumeRole_.
+* Authenticated role (either via the EC2 metadata service or via Access Key and Secret Key) requires minimum permission: _sts:AssumeRole_.
-*   Instance profile requires permission to assume the roles needed by the AWS integrations
+* Authenticated role requires permission to assume the roles needed by the AWS integrations

-* * *

-### Create an IAM Role for the Instance Profile
+## Configuration for using the EC2 metadata service (attached role)

+### Create a Policy allowing to AssumeRole

 1. Log in to the AWS Management Console and access the IAM console.
     [https://console.aws.amazon.com/iam/](https://console.aws.amazon.com/iam/)